verronpro/blog/_drafts/free-monthly-topic-testing-wordprocessingml-characterization-tests.md

 ---
 layout: article
-title: "Testing WordprocessingML the Practical Way:
-Characterization Tests and Fixtures"
+title: "Why I Ditched Traditional Unit Tests for Office-Stamper (And What I Use Instead)"
 date: 202X-XX-XX 09:00:00
 categories: [ TODO ]
 tags: [ testing, craftsmanship, agility, docs-as-code, solo-maintainer, enterprise,
         wordprocessingml ]
 author: Joseph
-description: " TODO "
+description: "How I learned that characterization tests work better than traditional unit tests for document processing, and why documentation tools are now part of my testing strategy."
 ---

-# Why this topic for August

-Not every month yields a flashy feature commit, but every month offers a chance to strengthen the foundation.
-In August 2023, the most valuable work was codifying how we test changes to WordprocessingML behaviors—especially in a project used sporadically inside large organizations.
-Teams come and go, templates vary wildly, and yet the engine must behave predictably.
-This post documents a pragmatic approach to testing that has kept Office‑stamper changeable without turning into a museum of brittle assertions.

-# The testing problem in this domain
+# The Testing Epiphany That Changed Everything

+Early in the office-stamper journey, I was writing traditional unit tests like I did in my corporate days.
+You know the type - assert that this object has exactly these properties, in this exact order.
+What a nightmare!

-DOCX files are trees of paragraphs, runs, fields, comments, SDTs, footnotes, and oddities from copy‑paste history.
-Small refactors can surface as layout shifts, run splits/merges, or different ordering of equivalent nodes.
-Tests that assert a precise object graph tend to be noisy and fragile.
-On the other hand, tests that only look at final text risk missing structural invariants we care about (comment ranges, placeholder boundaries, SDT containment).
+DOCX files are wild beasts.
+They're trees of paragraphs, runs, fields, comments, SDTs, footnotes, and whatever copy-paste oddities users throw at them.
+Small refactors would surface as layout shifts, run splits/merges, or different ordering of equivalent nodes.
+My tests were so brittle they'd break on perfectly valid changes.

-# A characterization‑first strategy
+# Why Traditional Unit Tests Failed Me

+Traditional unit tests made me afraid to refactor.
+Every improvement required updating dozens of assertions that were checking implementation details rather than user-facing behavior.
+I was trapped by my own test suite!

+Then it hit me - I wasn't testing what users cared about.
+They don't care if paragraph 3 has exactly 4 runs with these specific properties.
+They care that:

+- Control comments get removed after processing
+- Placeholders remain atomic
+- SDT boundaries are respected

+# My Asciidoctor-Inspired Approach to Testing

+I took inspiration from Asciidoctor's approach to complex document generation.
+Just like how Asciidoctor focuses on output quality rather than internal structure, I shifted to characterization tests.

+Here's what I do now:

-- Start with the real thing Build tiny, realistic fixtures that model a single tricky pattern: a comment crossing SDT boundaries, a paragraph with interleaved fields and comments, a nested repeat section.
-Keep fixtures focused and hand‑crafted so intent is obvious.
+- Build tiny, realistic fixtures that model specific tricky patterns

-- Characterize current behavior, then lock it in Before refactoring, write a test that stamps the fixture and records what matters: the presence/absence of control comments after processing, the text content, and a few structural predicates (e.g., no `w:commentRangeStart` remains inside the target SDT).
-Don’t over‑specify the exact sequence of runs unless your feature depends on it.
+- Write tests that check for user-facing invariants, not implementation details

-- Assert invariants, not accidents Focus on properties you want to
+- Focus on semantic properties rather than exact object graph shapes
-  preserve: idempotency, containment (no cross‑SDT spans), atomic placeholders, removal of control scaffolding.
-If multiple object‑graph shapes are equivalent for users, prefer semantic checks.

-- Test specific helpers with focused unit tests For utilities like `WmlUtils` or `Paragraph.replace`, add small, direct tests.
-When you refactor, these tests tell you if you’ve broken the contract, while higher‑level characterization tests keep feature intent intact.

-# Agile and docs‑as‑code lens

-- Faster iterations Characterization tests let you make confident, incremental changes.
-They capture what the system does today (warts and all) and provide a safe baseline to improve it tomorrow.
+For example, instead of asserting that a paragraph has exactly these runs in this order, I check that "no leftover control comments remain" or "placeholders stay atomic."

+# Documentation as Testing Scaffolding

+Here's where it gets interesting.
+I've embraced tools like:

+- **Asciidoctor** for living documentation that can be part of the test suite
+- **PlantUML/Mermaid** for visual documentation that helps understand complex behaviors
+- **Test engine reports** as documentation of what the system actually does

-- Living documentation Each test is a runnable example that shows how a specific pattern behaves.
-Link to them from the docs, or embed snippets in AsciiDoc so reader and compiler agree.
-When behavior changes by design, update both together.
+I even embed test snippets in AsciiDoc so readers and compilers agree.
+When behavior changes by design, I update both together.

-# Solo maintainer + enterprise usage angle
+# The Solo Maintainer's Testing Reality

-As a solo maintainer, I can’t afford fragile tests that turn refactors into hostage situations.
-I also can’t afford tests that miss regressions users will notice.
-Enterprises adopting Office‑stamper for a few weeks need predictable behavior and clear error messages; they also appreciate when we can point to a failing test that mirrors their case.
-By grounding tests in small, realistic fixtures and asserting invariants, I keep the suite resilient and the maintenance load sane.
+As a solo maintainer, I can't afford fragile tests that turn refactors into hostage situations.
+I also can't afford tests that miss regressions users will notice.

-# How to apply this now
+Characterization tests give me confidence to make changes while keeping the suite resilient.
+When an enterprise team reports an issue, I can create a test that mirrors their case exactly, then fix the problem with confidence that I'm not breaking something else.

+# Practical Implementation

+If you're working on document processing tools:

-- Identify your top three tricky patterns from user templates.
-Build one fixture per pattern.
+1. Identify your top 3-5 tricky patterns from real user templates

-- Add invariants to your suite: “no leftover control comments,” “placeholders remain atomic,” “no cross‑SDT spans.”
+2. Create focused fixtures for each pattern
+3. Test invariants rather than implementation details

-- Introduce semantic helpers for assertions (e.g., `hasNoCommentRangesIn(Node)`, `placeholderCount()`), so test intent is readable and resilient to benign graph changes.
+4. Use semantic helpers for assertions (e.g., `hasNoCommentRangesIn(Node)`)

-- Wire test references into your docs.
-A short “see test X for before/after” note saves hours of support later.
+5. Link your tests to documentation so users can see real examples

-# References
+# The Unexpected Benefit

-- Related posts: Post‑processing in `DocxStamper` (Dec 2024), Delete
-  comments from `SdtRun` (Jun 2025), PreparePlaceholders preprocessor (Nov 2025).

-- Code areas: `WmlUtils`, `Paragraph.replace`, iterators under `DocxIterator`.
+This approach has made me a better developer overall.
+By focusing on what users actually care about rather than implementation details, I write code that's more robust and easier to change.
+My tests document the behavior, and my documentation validates the tests.

+It's not the traditional approach, but it works beautifully for sporadic enterprise usage where predictability matters more than perfection.